• Skip to main content

 • Sprinkle the coarsely chopped pecans evenly over the top of each breast and lightly press the pecans in.

-• Optional, garnish with chopped parsley.
+• Optional, garnish with chopped parsley and serve with honey mustard sauce.
 Serve immediately.

 Notes